 Font Designers Deserve to be Paid

 Designing fonts is not easy and I’m a big fan of paying people for the work that they do.
 As a society, we love freebies (which I totally get!
-I offer a lot of freebies for you all the time!), but I feel like we’ve lost our compass when it comes to paying people for their hard work.
+I offer a lot of freebies like SVG files for you all the time!), but I feel like we’ve lost our compass when it comes to paying people for their hard work.
 Fonts are not that expensive (particularly if you buy in bundles) and I think it’s important that we help everyone put food on the table.